Ryanb58/ryanb58.github.io/content/posts/2024-08-22-reflections-from-20-to-30-lessons-from-a-decade-of-growth.md

 - Being nice costs nothing and often pays off in unexpected ways.
 - Helping others achieve their goals is as rewarding as fulfilling your own.
 - Rules are often created without foresight; following them blindly is a mistake.
-- Software isn’t always the solution, but it can be a powerful tool.
+- Software isn't always the solution, but it can be a powerful tool.
 - Ideas are plentiful; the ones who execute them are rare.
 - Perfection is the enemy of progress.
 - IMHO quality beats quantity.